 We will talk about the 5 Principles for Organizational Structure.
 Before starting, you can click this article to learn the importance of human resources management.

 Expectations of all internal and external stakeholders are increasing.
 Organizational designs that are almost entirely shaped by customers are now on the agenda.
 The structures are constantly improved to maximize the customer experience.

 Advances in technology, disruptive innovations that change the rules of the game in the competition, movements in economic markets, natural disasters and epidemics, legislative changes, etc. almost constantly require us to change our daily routines.
 In order to keep up with these changes and stand out in the competition beyond the adaptation process, companies should definitely review organizational structures and processes at regular intervals.

 Organizations should now be able to make very fast and precise decisions and to implement them in a very short time and in the most effective way.
-In short, the organizational design of a company must be done perfectly, keeping in mind the digitalization of functions, such as HR.
+In short, the organizational design of a company must be done perfectly, keeping in mind the digitalization of functions, such as HR(HR Transformation).

 In organizational design studies that will take all these issues into account, attention should be paid to the following five main issues:

 - Organizational structuring should start with the clarification of corporate strategies.
 What is meant by clarification here is to concretize where the company wants to reach after 5-10 years.
 Which existing and/or new product groups will I serve to which customer segments in this term?
 What are the points that I can differentiate my company?
 What are my primary target markets?
 Which countries do I target abroad?
 Which sales channels I will focus on?
 On the other hand, the budget may be a very serious issue that has to be dealt with care.

 - Usually, questions like these require managers to leave their comfort zone.
 In order to get where you want in the future, you will have to do different things than you do every day.
 For this, it will be necessary to determine a bold direction, to dedicate your organization towards this goal, and to set the organizational design correctly.